iainsmith/laptop/README.md

 * Foreman gem for serving Rails apps locally
 * Heroku Config plugin for local `ENV` variables
 * Heroku Toolbelt for interacting with the Heroku API
-* Hub gem for interacting with the GitHub API
 * Homebrew for managing operating system libraries (OS X only)
 * ImageMagick for cropping and resizing images
-* Postgres for storing relational data
+* Postgres.app for storing relational data
 * Postgres gem for talking to Postgres from Ruby
-* Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications
 * Rbenv for managing versions of the Ruby programming language
 * Redis for storing key-value data
 * Ruby Build for installing Rubies
 * Ruby stable for writing general-purpose code
 * The Silver Searcher for finding things in files
-* Tmux for saving project state and switching between projects
-* Watch for periodically executing a program and displaying the output

-It should take less than 15 minutes to install (depends on your machine).
+* Lots of mac apps (Google Chrome, Skype, iStat Menus, etc)

 Credits
 -------